 This post contains compensated links.

-Where to Stay in Molde
+Where to Stay Near Molde with Kids

-Getting from Alesund to Molde
+Getting from Ålesund to Molde

-The drive itself was incredibly scenic along the coast, through villages, forest and farmland.
-We even got to drive through some really long tunnels, which were a fun novelty for us.
+The drive from Ålesund to Molde was incredibly scenic along the coast, through villages, forest, and farmland.
+We even drove through some very long tunnels, which were a fun novelty for the kids.
+Despite a few narrow sections, the roads were quiet, with plenty of pullouts where cars could move aside for oncoming traffic.

 The drive along the Atlantic Road was beautiful and driving over the famous bridge you see in all the pictures was quite the experience.
 We also made two stops along the way to get out of the car and walk around.